(Updated July 2015)

 (tonnes of U3O8)

 The Ranger mine and associated town of Jabiru is about 230 kilometres east of Darwin, in the Northern Territory, surrounded by the Kakadu National Park, a major tourist attraction.
 The mine opened in 1981 at a production rate of approximately 3300 tonnes per year of uranium oxide and has since been expanded to 5500 t/yr capacity.
 Mining of the second pit was 1997 to 2012, and this is now being backfilled.
 Treatment is conventional acid leach.
-Future development is likely to be underground, and application was made for this in January 2013.
+Any future development will be underground, and application was made for approval of this in January 2013.
+Substantial development was undertaken to mine the Ranger Deeps, and in June 2015 ERA announced that it will defer proceeding further with development of the underground mine to access 27,650 tonnes of uranium, after spending A$ 177 million on the project.
+This is due both to slow recovery in the uranium market and the requirement to cease operations under the present Ranger Authority, which expires in 2021.
+Negotiations are exploring the potential to extend the deadline.
 Ranger is owned by Energy Resources of Australia Ltd (ERA), a 68.39% subsidiary of Rio Tinto.

 About 80% of the uranium is recovered in conventional acid leach of the flotation tailings from copper recovery.
 Most of the remaining 20% is from acid leach of the copper concentrate, but that concentrate then still contains up to 0.15% uranium.
 Hence the copper must be smelted at site, since selling it to overseas smelters would create both processing and safeguards complications for the smelter operator.
 This could change as part of a major envisaged expansion.